-Skip Shea is an award-winning filmmaker, writer, artist and actor from Massachusetts.
+Skip Shea is an Emmy Nominated and award-winning filmmaker, writer, artist and actor from Massachusetts.
 First known as a visual artist early in life, his fascination with filmmaking began at 7 years old when his mother Patsy took him to see “Wait Until Dark” at the local cinema.
 Shortly afterwards during a family vacation on Cape Cod, moviemaking grabbed him again when “The Thomas Crown Affair" was filming in nearby Provincetown.
 From then on, he never looked back.

 Skip is an outspoken survivor of clergy sexual abuse and from the depths of that childhood trauma, he wrote, produced and performed a one-man theatrical memoir called “Catholic (Surviving Abuse & Other Dead End Roads)” which takes audiences to places they may not want to go.
 It debuted at the Bowery Poetry Club in 2005 in New York City.
 Where Skip left that event with a publishing deal for a book of his poetry performed in the show that was released the following year.